 Varicose Veins

-Know More: Varicose Veins
+Varicose Veins Overview

 Varicose veins, also known as venous insufficiency, is a condition that prevents blood from flowing out of your legs and back to your heart.
 Veins contain valves that help blood flow in one direction.
 Venous insufficiency means the valves do not close correctly or fully.
 Blood flows back and pools in your leg.
 This can cause problems such as varicose veins.
 Venous insufficiency may also be called chronic venous insufficiency or venous stasis.

-- A leg injury or blood clot
+- Have a history of leg injury or blood clots

-- Standing for long periods of time
+- Stand for long periods of time

-- Older age
+- Are older in age

-- A family history of varicose veins
+- Have a family history of varicose veins

-- Smoking cigarettes
+- Smoke cigarettes

-- Obesity, or not getting enough exercise
+- Do not get enough exercise

 - Visible veins on your legs that may be small and red or large, thick, and blue